qmk/qmk_firmware/keyboards/lets_split/keymaps/mekberg/README.md

 The raised layer has all the symbols and special characters predefined.
 As much as possible, there should be no need to use additional modifiers.

+#### macOS / Windows variants

+Because macOS and Windows expect quite different keycodes to produce the same special characters (for example '{' or  '|'), there are two different layers, one for each OS.
+To toggle either macOS (default) and Windows layouts within the RAISE layer, press SPECIAL + W for Windows or SPECIAL + M for macOS.

 ### Lower

 The lower layer focuses on numbers, with a numpad-like layout on the right and F-keys in a homerow-centric layout on the left.